 “I have taken the system out a couple times hunting and it seems to be working as advertised.
 We are able to use it in much lower light conditions than previous devices that we’ve been using.
 Have not had a chance to be successful at hunting yet however when we do get some video I will share it with you.
 Thank you”

-John Fritz, North American Squirrel Association
+North American Squirrel Association

 Outdoor Fun For Seniors and the Physically Challenged